 If you live in public housing, project-based assisted housing (such as a Section 8 or a Section 236 building), or on tenant-based assistance with a Section 8 Voucher, all of the protections explained in this book apply to you, too.
-Plus you have some extra rights and responsibilities because you get a housing subsidy to help pay your rent.
+Plus you have some extra rights and responsibilities because you get a bousing subside to be rights and responsibilities because you get a housing subsidy to help pay your rent.